nuagenetworks/nuage-metroae/Documentation/AUTOGENERATE_DEPLOYMENTS.md

 # Automatically Generating Deployment Files
-If you would like to automatically generate deployment files using a single input file, you can use the deployment templates found in src/deployment_templates.
-You can then use a Python script to convert the YAML input file into a deployment file.
+If you would like to automatically generate deployment files, MetroÆ provides jinja2 templates for this purpose.
+The templates are automatically generated from the schemas by the MetroÆ team.
+They are always up to date.
+You can find these jinja2 templates in the src/deployment_templates directory in your workspace.
+You can use one, monolithic YAML file as input to generate all deployment files.
+You can use multiple input files, one for each deployment file you wish to generate.
+Or some combination of the two.
+To generate the files, you can use a Python script to call jinja2 to convert the YAML input file into a deployment file.

 ### Example code
 Below is example code that can be used to create deployment files from a single user input file.